gagliardetto/solana-go/README.md

     // ... which means that the supply is 9998022451.607088
   }
   {
-    // Or you can use `GetAccountDataIn` which does all of the above in one call: pubKey := solana.MustPublicKeyFromBase58("SRMuApVNdxXokk5GT7XD5cUUgXMBCoAz2LHeuAoKWRt") // serum token
+    // Or you can use `GetAccountDataInto` which does all of the above in one call: pubKey := solana.MustPublicKeyFromBase58("SRMuApVNdxXokk5GT7XD5cUUgXMBCoAz2LHeuAoKWRt") // serum token
     var mint token.Mint
-    // Get the account, and decode its data into the provided mint object: err := client.GetAccountDataIn(
+    // Get the account, and decode its data into the provided mint object: err := client.GetAccountDataInto(
       context.TODO(),
       pubKey,
       &mint,